 My daughter died in strange circumstances.
-She in-laws were demanded dowry after the marriage.
-I could not fulfil their demands but tried best to achieve as far as possible.
+Her in-laws demanded dowry after the marriage.
+I could not fulfil their demands but tried my best to achieve as far as possible.
 I have sufficient evidence to prove that they demanded dowry otherwise ready to face dire consequences.

 By and large, they were unhappy and called a meeting for settlement.
 I have so many messages about the incidents of cruelty.
 They tortured my daughter to compel us to give XUV 500.
 Mainly her husband and his parents are responsible.
 I want to know what is the law regarding dowry death and cruelty.

 Accused has committed the offence of dowry death and all the ingredients of that offence are exist in your case.
 You should file FIR as soon as possible.
 Delay in filing FIR may cause serious impediment.

 The offence of dowry death is made punishable under section 304-B of the Indian Penal Code (IPC).
 Following are the essential ingredients of the offence:

 The Supreme Court in Ram Badan Sharma v.
 State of Bihar, (2006) 10 SCC 115; has explained the essential ingredients of dowry death as:

 - Deceased died due to burn or bodily injury or otherwise than under normal circumstances.